• Home

 10. Climb up Grey’s Monument

 Get your walking shoes on.
 In the heart of the Newcastle City Centre there is a monument called Greys Monument, and during the spring and summer months, you are able to climb up to the top and get a great 360 view of Newcastle.
 Plan ahead and get tickets online for a fiver.
-Read more about it here.
+If you are interested in climbing Greys monument, I have a post about Grey’s monument , and the full experience.

 Greys monument heywhatsupcourtney